You've got questions, and we've got answers. Explore our frequently asked questions from prospective and admitted students.

 Staff from the University of Michigan Office of Undergraduate Admissions make determinations for CSP Summer based on their review of a wide range of variables including GPA, test scores, grades in college preparatory courses, writing samples and letters of recommendation.
 CSP Summer provides students the opportunity to start their classes and begin their academic requirements early.

 Where do I submit my final high school transcript?

 Scholars or their high schools can submit their final high school grades/transcript to the Office of Undergraduate Admissions.
 If there are concerns that your school is unable to submit a students transcript before June 18, 2018, they should contact the Office of Undergraduate Admissions for further instructions.

 What are the dates of CSP Summer?

 CSP Summer students will move into Alice Lloyd residence hall on Saturday, June 23, 2018.
-CSP Summer staff will guide students through the orienation program, during which students will meet their academic advisors and will register for courses.
-Class will begin on Wednesday, June 27 and classes will end on (DATE).
-The final exam period ends August 17.
+CSP Summer staff will guide students through the orienation program, during which students will meet their academic advisors and register for courses.
+Classes will begin on Wednesday, June 27 and classes will end on Tuesday, August 14.
+The final exam period concludes on Friday, August 17.

 How do I register for orientation for CSP Summer?

 CSP Summer students should visit the Office of New Student Programs website to register for "Summer Admits" orientation on June 23, 2018 and complete several placement exams and tasks within myGuide.